SlimGIS/BeautifyMapForWpf/README.md

 # Beautify map - MapKit for SlimGIS MapKit WPF
 In the [previous thread](https://github.com/SlimGIS/QuickstartSampleForWPF), we guided you to walk through a simple quick start sample of SlimGIS MapKit for WPF.
 In this thread, we will show you how to build a beautify map.
 Here is a preview of our samples.

+> This project already includes the runtime license.
+If your trial license is expired, it still can run the project by "ctrl + F5".
+Or [try executable](https://github.com/SlimGIS/BeautifyMapForWpf/releases).

 ![wpf-preview-view](https://github.com/SlimGIS/BeautifyMapForWpf/blob/master/Screenshots/Screenshot-Preview.png)

 In the basic sample, we will show you 3 kinds of theme.